uccser/cs-field-guide/text/formal-languages/formal-languages-en.md

 {teacher}

 For a fun discussion, you could have the students look at the `Klingon Linguistics activity at CS4FN <http://www.cs4fn.org/linguistics/klingon.html>`_.
-This page introduces the fundamentals of languages — words (the [alphabet](glossary.html#alphabet)) and :term:`grammar` (the rules of syntax).
+This page introduces the fundamentals of languages — words (the [alphabet](glossary.html#alphabet)) and [grammar](glossary.html#grammar) (the rules of syntax).
 It discusses why languages are translated and how meaning can be changed by translation.
 It also explains why computer languages need to be translated.

 {teacher end}